mhubelbank/Causality/README.md

 for a parallelized causality framework on HPCC Systems supercomputing clusters.
 For details on Causality, Causal Inference, and the various causality algorithms, please see the References section below.

+## Installation
+### Prerequisites
+- Python3
+- numpy
+### Procedure
+- Clone repository
+- Add your repository to pythonpath or work within the repository.

 ## Causal Methods

 _cGraph.py_ (Causal Graph) is the heart of the system.
 It accepts a multivariate dataset as well as a Causal Model (aka Path Diagram) that is thought to correspond to the causal process that produced the data.
 The Causal Model is a Directed Acyclic Graph that represents the best hypothesis of the causal process that underlies the generation of the provided dataset.
 The Causal Model may contain "unobserved" variables as well as the "observed" variables with their corresponding datasets.
 It includes the following functional areas: